SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 ## Jack's notes
 - This asks two questions.
 What does Marlow's language reveal to us about his journey and
 - "The earth seemed unearthly" quote.
-It seems like he is describing Earth as he sees it, but how much of it is Marlow thinking its dark
+It seems like he is describing Earth as he sees it, but how much of it is Marlow thinking its dark and how much of it is actually dark
 -